StemTBioinf/UNIX/index.md

 Perfect - now you know how big these gtf files are and which internal structure they have.
 It would be quite interesting to get information out of the file - or?

 Get all information regarding Gapdh out of the file (using grep) and put this information in a new 'Gapdh.gtf' file in your TestFileCreation folder.
-And as this is a step you might forget after some time I recommend you to store the command that created the gtf file in the file 'Gapdh.gtf.log'.
+And as this is a step you might forget after some time I recommend you to store the command that created the new gtf file in the file 'Gapdh.gtf.log'.

 <details><summary>How to ...</summary>
 <p>